jkondo14/cse15l-lab-reports/lab1.md

 messages/en-us.txt
 [user@sahara ~/lecture1]$
 ```
-Since **ls** is given a file as an argument, it just lists the file as the output since it is not a directory and cannot have any folders or file within the file.
+Since **ls** is given a file as an argument, it just lists the file as the output since it is not a directory and cannot have any folders or files within the file.
 It was **not** an error as ls displays the file used to enter as the argument.

 ## cat with no Argument